lundi 23 septembre 2013

 “Our tank is pierced,” reminds Cyril to Pyram.

 “I don't deal with keys anymore, they bring bad luck,” says the old man.
-“I take care of the pumps and the paperwork around here.
+“I only take care of the pumps and the paperwork around here.
 Lordy de Grâce runs the mechanical department.
 He carries a big key ring around his fat neck since they stole his Fiat.
 Wherever he goes, the keys go.
 You didn’t hear it from me, but Lordy is rarely home nowadays.
 Find yourselves a good excuse to go knock on Melissandre Présumé's door and try to clarify with her, why in the world you'd be searching for a married man at her place right before dawn.
 You may think that I'm crazy, I don't mind, but I am convinced that Pamphile Dutervil, her husband before God, is still breathing, eating and shitting somewhere near the Pic de la Selle.
 Am I a stranger to the Internet?
 That's what I make you believe.
 You've never played Chinese whispers at my level, you incompetent bunch of amateurs.
 For it is written on the walls of Jerusalem, real death will not sleep with the righteous men before the end of their mission on this earth.
 It is a question of time before Pamphile comes back from the depths of obscurity to regain what belongs to him.”

 “What the bloody hell are you talking about, Colonel?
 Why do you always have to babble a shit load of nonsensical crap to remind us of your higher culture?
 Time is against us.
 I know damn well you don't need a key to start a car.
 My father told me plenty of stories about you.”